 - Butterscotch and Toffee Macarons

 As always, I love seeing your creations and hearing from you!
 If you try these sugar cookies, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!

 Pastel Holiday Sugar Cookies